codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

 To edit a Cron trigger after creating it, click the Edit icon.

-## Legacy Cron triggers with Codefresh CLI
+## Cron triggers with Codefresh CLI

+>**NOTE**:
+This section is relevant only for legacy Cron triggers and will be deprecated.

 You can also create and manage Cron triggers for pipelines via the [Codefresh CLI](https://cli.codefresh.io/){:target="\_blank"}.